sea-kg/ctf01d/README.md

 Only the defence flag from the service is counted if:
 - the flag was successfully put into the service
 - the flag existed in the service throughout its lifetime
 - the flag was not stolen by other team(s)
-- and the service was in UP state throughout the flag lifetime
+- the cost of the defences flag is fixed and equal to 1.0 points

 RU: